Climate change in Guatemala: Agriculture

 Guatemalan farmers have experienced extreme weather events such as hurricanes, as well as erratic weather patterns with spikes and drops in temperature, torrential rains, drought, and unexpected frost.
 One crop affected has been potatoes, which suffer from fungus.

-Guatemala's western highlands are particularly susceptible to climate change, impacting the region’s predominantly indigenous population of subsistence farmers.
+Guatemala's western highlands are particularly susceptible to climate change, impacting the region's predominantly indigenous population of subsistence farmers.
 The main crops, potatoes and maize, have been over increasing pressure as hard frosts in the region have become more frequent since 2013.
-Hard frosts can kill a whole season’s worth of crops at once.
+Hard frosts can kill a whole season's worth of crops at once.
 At lower elevations, new pests are becoming more prevalent and there has been decreased rainfall.

-The problem of food security and famine has increased, especially in the “corredor seco" (an area extending from the departments of Izabal and Baja Verapaz in the north to Santa Rosa and Jutiapa in the south).
+The problem of food security and famine has increased, especially in the "corredor seco" (an area extending from the departments of Izabal and Baja Verapaz in the north to Santa Rosa and Jutiapa in the south).

 Other crops affected include coffee and cardamom.

+In high-altitude areas such as Los Altos de Chiantla in the department of Huehuetenango, located above 3,000 meters, farmers have reported an increase in dangerous frosts (locally known as hieleras), which can damage potato crops.
+However, these agricultural outcomes have differed in recent years.
+Some farmers farmers during the 2020s reported stable or "above-average" harvests, which shows how different the impacts are in Guatemala's mountainous terrain.